-b.
-Transportation Planning Updates

-DRAFT Long-Range Transportation Public Review:

-• The draft LRTP is currently under review and was presented to TAC and the Steering Committee at the end of August.
-The completed draft LRTP public review and comments period ended on September 6, 2023.
-The Final Draft LRTP has been released for public review prior to final development.
-It is anticipated that the document adoption will be in the of November timeframe.
-To access the completed documents and draft project listing, please visit the project website located at https://ictc-lrtp2023.org/new-page-2
+- a.
+Transit Planning Updates - b.
+Transportation Planning Updates - FY 22/23 & FY 23/24 Federal/ State Funded Project Obligation List: - The group provided an update on each project. - Long-Range Transportation Plan Draft Review: - The completed draft LRTP public review and comments period ended on September 6, 2023. - It is anticipated that the document adoption will be in the October/November timeframe. - To access the completed documents and draft project listing, please visit the project website located at https://ictc-lrtp2023.org/new-page-2.